miguelangelorebelo/J.S.Bach_through_the_Markov_Chain/README.md

 Miguel Ângelo Rebelo
 17/12/2020

-[NOTE: I still am not sure how to display graphs in here.
-They are in the .html file if you wish to take a look.]
+[NOTE: I still am not sure how to display equations properly in here.
+Sorry about that...

 # 1. Introduction